hbprosper/TheNtupleMaker/README.md

 alias ls="ls --color"
 PS1="docker/\W> "
 ```
 and do `source ~/.bash_profile` to tidy up the command line prompt.
-You should already be in `$HOME/CMSSW_3_5_32/src` and the command `cmsenv` may have already been executed while in that folder.
-If not, `cd` to that fold and execute the command `cmsenv`.
+You should already be in `$HOME/CMSSW_3_5_32/src` and the command `cmsenv` may have already been executed.
+If not, `cd` to that folder and execute the command `cmsenv`.
 Then, to check that the X11 forwarding is working execute the command `root`.
 The `root` splash screen should appear.
 If it does, X11 forwarding is working.

 ### Download and build TheNtupleMaker

-Make sure you are in the folder `$HOME/CMSSW_5_3_32/src` before executing the command `cmsenv` in order to set up the CMSSW environment.
+Make sure you are in the folder `$HOME/CMSSW_5_3_32/src` before executing the command `cmsenv`, which sets up the CMSSW environment.
 Then do
 ```bash
 mkdir PhysicsTools
 git clone git://github.com/hbprosper/TheNtupleMaker